shubhansu31/Website-Project_1/README.md

 4. Open the directory you just created to see your repository’s files.

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).

+## Create an issue

+You can easily create an issue for the rest of the fellow creators to know that you are stuck in a problem, so that they may want to help.
+1. You'll see the new issue button in the **Issues** tab of the repository.
+2. Click on the **Issues** tab and then on the new issue button.
+3. Now frame the issue that you are facing specifying the area and leave the rest to the fellow developers.